Wellington School, Somerset: Combined Cadet Force

+The school has a Corps of Drums and active Combined Cadet Force, founded in 1901.
+Beginning life as the Cadet Corps until 1919, then became the Officer Training Corps until 1941, during WW2 it was the Junior Training Corps and in 1948 became the Combined Cadet Force.
+The Corps of Drums was formed in 1913, the Royal Navy section in 1977, the Royal Air Force section in 2001 and Royal Marines section in 2026.

-The school has a marching band and active Combined Cadet Force, founded in 1901.
-The Combined Cadet Force is open to senior school pupils, and has upwards of 170 cadets across the Royal Navy, Army and Air Force sections.
+The Combined Cadet Force is open to senior school pupils, and has circa 300 cadets across the Royal Navy, Royal Marines, Army, and Royal Air Force sections.
+In 2025 the oldest junior school pupils were allowed to join the Army section fortnightly alongside Duke of Edinburgh Award training.
+In 2026 the CCF made history by being the only school to have four sections and a Corps of Drums, the Royal Marine section was officially instated at the 2026 annual inspection with guest of honour being Sir Gordon Messenger.

+The Army section at Wellington School CCF is unique in that it is not tied to a local regiment instead the cadets wear the cap badge of the Duke of Wellington's Regiment.
+This stems from the deep history of the town and the Duke of Wellington himself.

 The cadets learn military based skills such as drill, weapons handling, map and compass, battlecraft, climbing, abseiling and leadership development.
 There are various CCF camps, military training weekends and cadet competitions each year, during which the cadets go on field manoeuvres in order to apply the skills they have learned in a practical situation.

 Wellington School is unique in having three field exercises a year, each lasting three days and two nights.
-A full-time member of staff at Wellington School runs the CCF and acts as the senior officer.
-He is assisted by an experienced warrant officer.
-The cadets are required to present themselves for inspection by the masters in charge of each section on a weekly basis.
+A full-time member of staff at Wellington School runs the CCF and acts as the commanding officer, while others lead the sections.
+The cadets are required to present themselves for inspection by the masters in charge of each section on a weekly basis and to undergo training.